What is a Criminologist? (+ Becoming a Criminologist Career Guide)

 Individuals who are currently working in corrections, or law enforcement, or have related training and experience, may only need to complete a bachelor’s degree in order to pursue a criminologist career.

-In addition, there are some states that require criminologists to become licensed and other states that do not.
+In addition, some states require criminologists to become licensed while other states do not.

 It is important to look into the requirements of your particular state when pursuing a career in this field.

-In order to be competitive in the field it is recommended that a person pursue a graduate degree in criminal justice, sociology, or psychology as most people working in this field have at least a master’s degree in one of these subject areas.
+To be competitive in the field, it is recommended that a person pursue a graduate degree in criminal justice, sociology, or psychology, as most people working in this field have at least a master’s degree in one of these subject areas.

 Work experience may be substituted for education in some areas.

-When choosing a college it is important to make sure that the program that is being pursued is accredited, especially for pursuance of a graduate degree.
+When choosing a college, it is important to make sure that the program that is being pursued is accredited, especially for the pursuit of a graduate degree.

 Salary Information by State